 Creams and topical treatments for eczema

 Fewer eczema flare-ups and less itching are possible!
-Although there is no cure for atopic eczema (flare-ups cannot be prevented completely), we can offer soothing relief from flare-ups and make them less frequent with the right treatment: cortisone cream + emollient.
+Although there is no cure for atopic eczema (flare-ups cannot be prevented completely), we can offer soothing relief from flare-ups and make them less frequent with the right treatment: corticoid cream + emollient.

 Topical treatment is essential and produces excellent results, provided it is applied correctly.

 When is it applied?
 For recalcitrant eczema on the face, especially the eyelids or other sensitive skin areas.
 Sometimes it is poorly tolerated in flare-ups: you must persevere, because after a few days the intolerance (tingling for example) disappears.
-It can be recommended to initiate treatment with cortisone cream before initiating tracolimus creams.

 This page discusses the treatments for atopic eczema.
 Allergic eczema is treated differently.